Dublin Ladies' Senior Football Championship

 The Dublin Ladies' Senior Football Championship is the senior Ladies' Gaelic football competition featuring clubs affiliated to the Dublin GAA.
 Ballyboden St. Enda's are the competitions most successful club, having won 10 titles.
 Between 2000 and 2008 they completed a nine-in-a-row.
 They won their tenth title in 2010.
 In more recent seasons, the most successful club has been Foxrock–Cabinteely.
 Between 2015 and 2021 they completed a seven-in-a-row.
 The winners of the Dublin Senior Ladies' Football Championship are awarded the Michael Murphy Perpetual Cup.
 They also qualify to play in the Leinster Ladies' Senior Club Football Championship and if they win that, they qualify for the All-Ireland Ladies' Club Football Championship.

+Kilmacud Crokes are the reigning champions, having defeated St Sylvester's in the 2025 final.

 Finals

 The winners of the Dublin Senior Ladies' Football Championship qualify to play in the Leinster Ladies' Senior Club Football Championship and if they win that, they qualify for the All-Ireland Ladies' Club Football Championship.
-Ballyboden St. Enda's, Portobello, Na Fianna and Foxrock–Cabinteely have all gone on to win Leinster titles.
+Ballyboden St. Enda's, Portobello, Na Fianna, Kilmacud Crokes and Foxrock–Cabinteely have all won Leinster titles.
 Ballyboden St. Enda's have also won two All-Irelands.
 Between 2015 and 2019 Foxrock–Cabinteely completed a five-in-a-row of Dublin and Leinster doubles.